barry-fitzgerald/jira-pr-link-action/README.md

 Failing to link pull requests to issues can lead to a lack of visibility into the development process, making it difficult to track progress and identify potential issues early on.

+This Github Action checks Pull request title having `XYZ-123` format ex: `ENG-123 Update button color`.
+If a pull request does not follow this rule, the CI will fail blocking the pull request getting merged.

 ## Usage

 - Create the following file `.github/workflows/jira-issue-key-checker.yml`